 Unfortunately, these simplistic theories of motivation are mistaken, both descriptively and prescriptively.1 People do not have objective functions, nor do we have such clear-cut goals as AI theories suggest.

-Ethical theories that conform to these models lead to morally repugnant conclusions that most people would reject.
+Ethical theories that conform to these models lead to morally repugnant conclusions which most people would reject.
 An agent that operated according to them would be a monster.
 Any fixed motivational structure is a psychopathic monomania; an inability to reason contextually; a deficit of spontaneity; an unwillingness to learn what is good.
-Monomanias make monsters.2
+Monomanias make monsters.

 We often, not always, have specific goals in particular situations; but they are (to varying degrees) contextual, transient, nebulous, and inconsistent.
-We usually, not always, can see what is moral in particular situations, but attempts to abstract fully general theories of ethics have always failed.
+Mostly our activity responds directly to concrete opportunities which are obvious in the context at the time, without need for consideration of goals.
+We usually, not always, can see what is moral in particular situations; but attempts to construct general, abstract frameworks for ethics have always failed to account adequately for specifics.

-In a framework with subgoals, asking “why” a few times should reveal successively more important ones until you reach your terminal goal, or overall purpose in life.
+In a framework with subgoals, asking “why” a few times is supposed to reveal successively more important ones until you reach your ultimate goal; or at least an abstract value that is not a subgoal for anything else.
 This rarely provides an accurate, useful, or even meaningful explanation.
 No one attempts to justify the correctness of disabling the coffee maker by reasoning from ultimate principles, because we know that doesn’t work.
 “To increase the total amount of pleasure in the universe” is not an acceptable answer to “why did you unplug it.”

 Choosing motivations for AIs

-This has long been the fundamental conundrum of AI safety: it appears impossible to specify a motivation that does not cause a catastrophe for humanity if an agent with god-like superpowers pursues it.
+This is a fundamental conundrum of AI safety: it appears impossible to specify any motivation or morality that does not cause a catastrophe for humanity, if a sufficiently powerful artificial agent pursues it.

 Monstrous AI

 There are more sophisticated theories of human motivation, and of ethics, than those prevalent in AI research.
 We might be tempted to install one in AI systems.
-That would be a mistake: the best theories are much more complex but still radically inadequate, and would almost certainly produce monsters even less predictable than ones with known objective functions.
-It would also risk creating moral subjects—machines with rights.
-Unless we could ensure their welfare, which we can’t, we’d have no business doing that.
+That would be a mistake: the best theories are much more complex, but still radically inadequate.
+They would almost certainly produce monsters even less predictable than ones with known objective functions.

-The intuition that already-deployed AIs are not yet human enough to be monstrous, so Scary AI is still years or decades in the future, may be catastrophically complacent.
+There’s a widespread intuition that already-deployed AIs are not yet human enough to be monstrous, so Scary AI is still years or decades in the future.
+That may be catastrophically complacent.
 The AI we have now is already dangerous; irrational; unintelligible; inhuman; unnatural; overwhelmingly powerful; and simultaneously repulsive and attractive.

 As John von Neumann put it in “Can we survive technology?” in 1955: